holmescharles/presto.c/README.md

 **When to use Python version:**
 - Need bhvq jq-like query syntax
-- Need graphical plotting macros
-- Prefer pip installation

 **When to use C version:**
-- Want zero dependencies
+- Want zero dependencies (except gnuplot for plotting)
 - Need maximum speed
 - Prefer grab-style API
 - Building custom tools